 Water Sports Complex in Port Blair

 The Andaman water sports complex is a good option for water sports lovers.
-Water is clear and temperature of the water was perfect.
+Water is clear and the temperature of the water was perfect.
 The water temperature around Andaman Island remains around 26-28 degrees.

 Barathang Island Day Tour

-Picnic at Chidiya Tapu in Andaman Islands
+Picnic at Chidiya Tapu in the Andaman Islands

 During my stay in Port Blair, I met a big family and we went together to Chidiya Tapu for a picnic and enjoyed a lot.
 The authorities have put warning boards and message to be aware of crocodiles.
 The sea water was so clear and calm that we could not stop ourselves and enjoyed swimming and floating in the water.
 Chidiya Tapu is approx 20 Km from Port Blair.